Seva Study Program

 Sunny and spacious upstairs dorm, shared same-sex room with shared same-sex bathroom down the hall.

 This program is a modern application of the traditional gurukula system where yoga is learned in daily life.
 The whole international Sivananda organization is based on the principle of karma yoga.
-Please choose your option and apply.

-- Phone interview required
+- Zoom interview required

-- One month minimum
+- Three month minimum

 - First week is on a trial basis

-- Can be extended to 3 months
+- Can be extended on director’s approval

 - Program starts on 1st or 15th of month